fuse-open/android-build-tools/README.md

 | Windows  | `%LOCALAPPDATA%\Android\sdk`  |

 > On Windows, if your user name or `%LOCALAPPDATA%` contain non-ASCII characters, the SDK is installed to `%PROGRAMDATA%\Android\sdk` instead.
 This is because we get build errors if the SDK location contains non-ASCII characters.

-### Changes since 1.x

-* Requiring minimum [JDK 17](https://adoptium.net/) for Gradle 8.0 support.
-* No longer installing a specific version of NDK.
-The right version will be installed when running Gradle.

 ### Related packages